hw630590/hagey-proxies/README.md

 # Proxies
+- VPS IS A BIT SLOW SORRY YALL

 ## Introduction
 This repository contains a regularly updated list of **SOCKS4 proxies** in CSV format.
 The list is refreshed every 10 minutes using a VPS, ensuring up-to-date proxy information.